kubanczyk/kind-restart/README.md

 # Kind Restart

-Bring up the local dev system (laptop):
+This guide will bring up the local dev system (laptop):
-  - Helm 3 (so, no tiller)
+  - Helm 3 (hence no tiller, yay)
   - Kubernetes on a docker with kind (3 nodes on 1 system)

 Unfortunately kind clusters don't survive docker daemon restarts.
-Hence this script to destroy the current cluster and set up a new one.
+Hence this script will destroy the current cluster and set up a new one.

 # Requirements